Issue Cycle Time: The Key to Engineering Operations

 • Technical debt increasing implementation complexity

-Success in this phase demands precise requirement documentation and proactive dependency management.
+Success in this phase demands precise requirement documentation and proactive dependency management, both of which contribute to optimizing Lead Time for Changes.
 One should also establish escalation paths.
 Teams should maintain living documentation and implement pair programming for complex tasks.

 Phase 3: Resolution to Closure